c2lang/documentation/documentation/docs/language/builtin_functions.md

 ### elemsof ###
 For array types, C2 introduces a new operator, namely `elemsof`.
-This returns the number of elements in an array and avoids C macros like:
+This returns the number of elements in an array or the number of constants in an enum and avoids C macros like:
 ```c
 #define ARRAY_SIZE(x) ( sizeof(x) / sizeof(x[0]) )
 ```